DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2022-02-21-misconduct-process.md

   - another *internal investigation* activity is created
 - if submission outcome = refer to determination meeting:
   - the case state changes to [preparing investigation bundle](#preparing-investigation-bundle)
-  - internal investigation bundle activity is created
+  - an *internal investigation bundle* activity is created

 #### Awaiting teacher submission